robnewman/quilt-pagila-data/README.md

 ### 6.1.
 Export the data

-Let's export payment data (the highest volume of records) from the Pagila database into a CSV:
+Let's export payment data (the highest volume of records via a simple `SELECT` query with no `JOINS`) from the Pagila database into a CSV:

 ```sql
 postgres=# \COPY (SELECT * FROM payment) TO '/path/to/data/interim/payments.csv' DELIMITER ',' CSV HEADER;